Linaro/website/_posts/current/blog/2021-01-08-linaro-engineering-highlights-december-2020.md

 Kumar, a senior Zephyr project maintainer ended the year as the #1 contributor across three releases - 2.2 (March), 2.3 (June) and 2.4 (September).
 In addition to his role as TSC member, Kumar has released 6 updates to the SDK.
 Erwan Gouriou (ST) was ranked #10.
 LITE team members added support for the Arm Musca S1, the NXP LPC55S and ST boards.
 This fall, Kevin began work on supporting uTVM on Zephyr, starting with building it within the Zephyr build system.

+## Linaro Edge and Fog Computing Group

+**By François-Frédéric Ozog, Engineering Director, LEDGE**

+{% include image.html path="/assets/images/content/ledge.jpg" class="small-inline left" alt="Linaro Edge Networking Group icon" %}
+Based on our Member needs, our focus this year was UEFI (mostly U-Boot and EDK2) contributions, the LEDGE Reference Platform and Linux kernel fixes.

+### Trusted Substrate

+The project that started as Dependable Boot last year, evolved into Trusted Substrate.
+The Dependable boot code is still there and is a vital piece of Trusted Substrate, which aims towards SystemReady compliant firmware, while adding a substantial amount of security on the chain of trust.
+There is strong collaboration between Linaro and Arm around Trusted Substrate as a foundational element of Service Oriented Architecture for the Embedded Edge (SOAFEE).

+The majority of the goals defined at Linaro Connect 2019 Bangkok (BKK19), regarding U-Boot EFI subsystem were achieved.
+Up to now platforms could either support OP-TEE or EFI variables stored securely, since OP-TEE and StandAloneMM are mutually exclusive.
+Patches in U-Boot, OP-TEE and EDK2 have been merged, which allow OP-TEE and StandAloneMM to coexist.
+Moreover, storing the EFI variables in an RPMB partition of an eMMC is also available, which allows small embedded devices without a flash in the secure world to protect their EFI variables against a variety of attacks.

+Continuing our effort in Trusted Substrate, a number of features have been merged (or are in the process of merging) in U-Boot.
+Features like UEFI secure boot, Capsule Updates, EFI RNG protocol and EFI TCG2 protocol, provide additional functionality, security and greatly enhance the chain of trust.
+It’s worth mentioning that some LEDGE engineers became maintainers in projects to which they contribute.

+Continuing the work on secure devices, we are working on secure, rollback and brick protected firmware upgrades, collaborating with Arm in defining the protocol and providing a proof of concept.